francois-rozet/inox/README.md

 ## Getting started

-Models are defined with an intuitive PyTorch-like syntax,
+Modules are defined with an intuitive PyTorch-like syntax,

 ```python
 import jax